 Thankfully, marketing innovations today are replacing decades of linear, seldom-altered, interruption marketing with a still-evolving paradigm of content marketing, permission marketing and marketing automation technologies.
 The marketing function is undergoing its own game-changing, “forward pass” of innovation and transformation.

 Improvisation.
 In the football game of an earlier era, the coach’s called play was the play, no matter how obviously ready the defense was ready for it.
-Today’s football calls for champion quarterbacks to decipher disguised defenses in real-time and “call an audible” – a quickly-improvised new play (Peyton Manning turned this into part science, part theater throughout his career).
+Today’s football calls for champion quarterbacks to decipher disguised defenses in real-time and possibly “call an audible” – a quickly-improvised new play.
 Teammates must also recognize the need to improvise a play as well: wide receivers must know when to “cut their route” and expect a very quick pass in response to an anticipated rush on the quarterback.
 The defense must be ready to change its coverages at a moment’s notice as well.

 The old school coach’s “command and control” of a football game has given way to much more flexible play-by-play in response to real-time game situations.
 In similar fashion, members of winning marketing organizations are afforded the autonomy, and have the skills, to make real-time corrections during a marketing campaign or other activities, and do so collaboratively with others on the team.

 An obsession for analytics.
 Today’s most effective professional teams – not just “Moneyball” baseball – but pro football, basketball and hockey as well – are utilizing data analytics in ways and depths unimaginable even a decade ago.
-Sports analytics can help predict future success on game day and optimize success off the field (e.g., demand-driven ticket prices, non game day function space usage).
-Celtics co-owner and venture capitalist Steve Pagliuca recently called Boston “a new Florence” for sports analytics.
+Sports analytics can help predict future success on game day and optimize success off the field (e.g., demand-driven ticket prices, non-game day events and functions).
+Celtics co-owner and venture capitalist Steve Pagliuca called Boston “a new Florence” for sports analytics.

 A similar analytic renaissance within marketing is now in full swing.
 I encourage you to visit Scott Brinker’s Chief Marketing Technologist and start with one of Scott’s all-time favorite posts, Rise of the Marketing Technologist.
 The active use of analytics is a force multiplier for effective marketing as it is for successful sport teams.